Robbity/Robbity/README.md

 I'm a student at the University of British Columbia, currently pursuing a combined major in Computer Science and Physics.

-Passionate about coding and music, currently exploring VST development + music production.
+Passionate about coding and audio, currently exploring VST development + music production.
 I also dabble in front-end and have a large collection of bear images.